 FirstSouthwest has compiled and regularly updates emergency contact information for critical vendors, service providers and key banking relationships.
 This information is available at all times in each of the firm’s disaster recovery sites.
 In addition, we have compiled information relating to each organization’s service capabilities, in the event alternate services providers are needed.

-In the event of loss of communication in the Dallas office, as discussed above, FirstSouthwest has the ability to selectively re-route toll-free numbers and local numbers for both telephone and facsimile to an alternate site, permitting swift restoration of communication with customers and business partners.
+In the event of loss of communication in the corporate office, as discussed above, FirstSouthwest has the ability to selectively re-route toll-free numbers and local numbers for both telephone and facsimile to an alternate site, permitting swift restoration of communication with customers and business partners.
 In addition, customers can make use of mobile numbers to contact FirstSouthwest personnel.
-Independent Internet access in the Dallas office and alternate sites permits FirstSouthwest personnel to communicate with customers and others via e-mail.
+Independent Internet access in the corporate office and alternate sites permits FirstSouthwest personnel to communicate with customers and others via e-mail.

-In the event of a catastrophic loss to the Dallas office, key employees such as executive officers, department heads key technical and operations personnel will be contacted directly and informed of the nature of the loss, the status of the event and any special instructions.
+In the event of a catastrophic loss to the corporate office, key employees such as executive officers, department heads key technical and operations personnel will be contacted directly and informed of the nature of the loss, the status of the event and any special instructions.
 All information technology staff members carry cellular telephones that are e-mail enabled.
 In the event of a business interruption, this will be the primary means of locating and notifying critical disaster recovery staff.